sparten11740/allmylights/README.md

 Download my binaries for your target platform in the [releases section](https://github.com/sparten11740/allmylights/releases) (stable) or from the uploaded artifacts of the [most recent workflow runs](https://github.com/sparten11740/allmylights/actions) (bleeding edge).
 Place them in your desired target location.
 You can also clone this repository and build the project yourself.

 ### Building the project yourself
-> :grey_exclamation: In order to build the binaries for Windows, you have to use a Windows machine.
+> In order to build the binaries for Windows, you have to use a Windows machine.
 This is because of a framework dependency on Microsoft.WindowsDesktop.App that is only available on Windows.
 However, MacOS and Linux binaries can be built and published from any host system.

 First you need to install the [Visual Studio Community Edition 2019](https://visualstudio.microsoft.com/vs/) on your machine.